-Demonstrations of capitalization must be presented in the form of audited financial statements for the Participant’s most recent fiscal year.
+(c) Demonstrations of minimum capitalization (minimum Tangible Net Worth or tangible assets) must be presented in the form of audited financial statements, for the Participant’s most recent fiscal year during the initial risk evaluation process and ongoing risk evaluation process.
+If the Participant’s audited financial statements do not demonstrate sufficient evidence of adequate Tangible Net Worth or tangible assets relative to the level of service, and the anticipated market activity the Participant is engaged in or desires to engage in, as determined by PJM, notice may be provided to the Participant that, in order to allow such level of participation, Collateral, additional Collateral or Restricted Collateral must be provided as detailed in this Attachment Q.

 2. Provision of Collateral

-If a Participant does not demonstrate compliance with its applicable minimum capitalization requirements above, it may still qualify to participate in PJM’s markets by posting additional Collateral, subject to the terms and conditions set forth herein.
+If a Participant does not demonstrate compliance with its applicable minimum capitalization requirements above, it may still qualify to participate in any PJM Markets by posting Collateral, additional Collateral, and/or Restricted Collateral, subject to the terms and conditions set forth herein.

-Any Collateral provided by a Participant unable to satisfy the minimum capitalization requirements above will be restricted in the following manner:
+Any Collateral provided by a Participant unable to satisfy the minimum capitalization requirements above will also be restricted in the following manner:

-(i) Collateral provided by FTR Participants shall be reduced by $500,000 and then further reduced by 10%.
-This reduced amount shall be considered the amount available to satisfy requirements of this Attachment Q.
+(a) Collateral provided by Market Participants that engage in FTR transactions shall be reduced by an amount of the current risk plus any future risk to any PJM Markets and PJM membership in general, and may coincide with limitations on market participation.
+The amount of this Restricted Collateral shall not be available to cover any credit requirements from market activity.
+The remaining value shall be considered the amount available to satisfy requirements of this Attachment Q.

-(ii) Collateral provided by other Participants that engage in Virtual Transactions or Export Transactions shall be reduced by $200,000 and then further reduced by 10%.
-This reduced value shall be considered the amount available to satisfy requirements of this Attachment Q.
+(b) Collateral provided by other Participants that engage in Virtual Transactions or Export Transactions shall be reduced by $200,000 and then further reduced by 10%.
+The amount of this Restricted Collateral shall not be available to cover any credit requirements from market activity.
+The remaining value shall be considered the amount available to satisfy requirements of this Attachment Q.

-(iii) Collateral provided by other Participants that do not engage in Virtual Transactions or Export Transactions shall be reduced by 10%, and this reduced value shall be considered the amount available to satisfy requirements of this Attachment Q.
+(c) Collateral provided by other Participants that do not engage in Virtual Transactions or Export Transactions shall be reduced by 10%.
+The amount of this Restricted Collateral shall not be available to cover any credit requirements from market activity.
+The remaining value shall be considered the amount available to satisfy requirements of this Attachment Q.

-In the event a Participant that satisfies the Minimum Participation requirements through provision of Collateral also provides a Corporate Guaranty to increase its available credit, then the Participant’s resulting Unsecured Credit Allowance conveyed through such Corporate Guaranty shall be the lesser of:
+In the event a Participant that satisfies the minimum capital requirement through provision of Collateral also provides a Corporate Guaranty to increase its available credit, then the Participant’s resulting Unsecured Credit Allowance conveyed through such Corporate Guaranty shall be the lesser of:

-(i) the applicable Unsecured Credit Allowance available to the Participant by the Corporate Guaranty pursuant to the creditworthiness provisions of this Attachment Q, or,
+(a) the applicable Unsecured Credit Allowance available to the Participant by the Corporate Guaranty pursuant to the creditworthiness provisions of this Attachment Q; or

-(ii) the face value of the Corporate Guaranty, reduced by 10%.
+(b) the face value of the Corporate Guaranty, reduced commensurate with the amount of the current risk plus any anticipated future risk to any PJM Markets and PJM membership in general, and may coincide with limitations on market participation.

-II.
-UNSECURED CREDIT ALLOWANCE

-A Participant may request that PJM consider it for an Unsecured Credit Allowance pursuant to the provisions herein.

-A. Unsecured Credit Allowance Evaluation

-PJMSettlement will perform a credit evaluation on each Participant that has requested an Unsecured Credit Allowance, both initially and at least annually thereafter.
-In completing the credit evaluation, PJMSettlement will consider:

-1. Rating Agency Reports

-In evaluating credit strength, PJMSettlement will review rating agency reports from Standard & Poor’s, Moody’s Investors Service, Fitch Ratings, or other nationally known rating agencies.
-The focus of the review will be on senior unsecured debt ratings; however, PJMSettlement will consider other ratings if senior unsecured debt ratings are not available.

-2. Financial Statements and RelatedEach Participant requesting an Unsecured Credit Allowance or seeking to satisfy the minimum capitalization requirements herein must submit audited annual financial statements as soon as they become available and no later than 120 days after its fiscal year end.
-All financial and related information considered for an Unsecured Credit Allowance must be audited by an outside entity, and must be accompanied by an unqualified audit letter acceptable to PJMSettlement.
-If financial statements are not provided within the timeframe required, the Participant may not be granted an Unsecured Credit Allowance and may have its officer certification revoked.

-The information should include, but not be limited to, the following:

-(a) If publicly traded:

-(i) Annual and quarterly reports on Form 10-K and Form 10-Q, respectively.

-(ii) Form 8-K reports disclosing material changes, if any, immediately upon issuance.

-(b) If privately held:

-(i) Management’s Discussion & Analysis

-(ii) Report of Independent Accountants

-(iii) Financial Statements, including:

-Balance Sheet

-Income Statement

-Statement of Cash Flows

-Statement of Stockholder’s Equity

-(iv) Notes to Financial Statements